ilhamhady/ilhamhady/README.md

 I am originally from Surabaya and currently live in Jimbaran, Bali.
 Long story short, I moved to Bali in August 2019 due to job demands as a Digital Marketing Consultant for a Wedding Organizer company.

 Being a consultant is not my main job, as initially, I prefer to delve into web development and digital marketing.
-Currently, I am back to programming while working as a Frontend Engineer in one of the startup companies in America.
+Currently, I am back to programming while working as a Frontend Engineer in one of the startup companies in Denver, USA.
 I enjoy helping friends who need assistance with anything related to websites and digital marketing.

 ## Lets Talk About